-GMV leads final demonstration for the iMUGS European Defense Project for the iMUGS (Integrated Modular Unmanned Ground System) defense project took place at the San Juan del Viso military grounds in the city of Alcalá de Henares near Madrid, organized by GMV.
-That project's primary objective is to increase the European Union's defensive capabilities and strategic autonomy, The project, which concluded in June, is aimed at developing the standard European unmanned ground system (UGS), by integrating robotics systems into the manned technology that n April 26th, the final available.
+System) defense project took place at the San Juan del Viso military grounds in the city of Alcalá de Henares near Madrid, organized by GMV.
+That project's primary objective is to increase the European Union's defensive capabilities and strategic autonomy, The project, which concluded in June, is aimed at developing the standard European unmanned ground system (UGS), by integrating robotics systems into the manned technology that European defense forces already have available.